-- Found in most cleaning products labeled as “antibacterial”
+- Found in most cleaning products labelled as “antibacterial”

 - Kills bacteria, fungi, and mildew, but also algae, which are a very important cornerstone in aquatic ecosystems and in the food chain

-- Triclosan traces have been found in 58% of 85 streams located throughout the U.S., and even in multiple organisms such as algae, black worms, fish, and even dolphins, with so far unknown consequences on the animals’ health.
+- Triclosan traces have been found in 58% of 85 streams throughout the U.S. and even in multiple organisms such as algae, black worms, fish, and even dolphins, with unknown consequences on the animals’ health.

 - Lab studies link Triclosan to cancer, developmental defects, hormone disruptions, and liver toxicity

-- In the cleaning industry, 1,4-Dioxane is used to manufacture surfactants such as ethoxylated alcohol and sodium Laureth sulfate (SLES).
+- In the cleaning industry, 1,4-Dioxane manufactures surfactants such as ethoxylated alcohol and sodium Laureth sulfate (SLES).
 It can be released into the environment as a byproduct of this process.

-- Though it does not bioaccumulate in the food chain, it does not readily biodegrade in water or soil which means that it can persist in the environment.
+- Though it does not bioaccumulate in the food chain, it does not readily biodegrade in water or soil, so it can persist in the environment.

-- In most cleaning products labeled as “antibacterial” The US Environmental Protection Agency (EPA) fact sheet on 1,4-Dioxane notes that it readily leaches through the soil and into the groundwater.
+- In most cleaning products labelled as “antibacterial,” The US Environmental Protection Agency (EPA) fact sheet on 1,4-Dioxane notes that it readily leaches through the soil and into the groundwater.

 - The Environmental Working Group's (EWG) 'Guide to Healthy Cleaning' reports 1,4-Dioxane as a confirmed animal carcinogen.
 However, the effect of 1,4-Dioxane on animal health is overshadowed by threats to human health.
 According to Environment Canada, 1,4-Dioxane meets the criteria for persistence in the environment.
 The levels of 1,4-Dioxane detected in the environment in Canada are not considered to be an immediate risk to human health.
 However, unmitigated use could change this.